 Formoterol inhalation is used to prevent bronchospasm in people with reversible obstructive airways disease, including symptoms of night-time asthma.
 It is also used in people with chronic obstructive pulmonary disease (COPD) such as emphysema and chronic bronchitis.

-Formoterol inhalation may also be used for other purposed not listed in this medication guide.
+Formoterol inhalation may also be used for purposes not listed in this medication guide.

 What are the possible side effects of formoterol inhalation (Perforomist)?